-The "Student Teaching Assessment Rubric" is based on Enhancing Professional Practice: A Framework for Teaching (©1996) by Charlotte Danielson, Alexandria, VA: Association for Supervision and Curriculum Development.
+The "Student Teaching Assessment Rubric" is based on The Framework of Teaching Evaluation Instrument, 2013 by Charlotte Danielson.
 Permission granted by author to modify for use by the Master in Teaching Program at The Evergreen State College.

 (faculty signature and date)